To Heart: Subsequent releases

 To Heart received two versions for the Microsoft Windows operating system in 2003.
 The first is a "renewal package" re-release based on the original release version, and was released on June 20, with additional support for Windows ME/2000/XP PCs.
 An enhanced re-release, titled To Heart PSE, was also released for Windows PCs on June 27.
 Unlike the renewal package release, PSE is an all-ages release, and contains the additional content found in the PS version.
 The visual novel also received a version playable on the PlayStation 2, when the game was released as part of To Heart 2s limited deluxe pack on December 28, 2004.
 The PS2 version of the game was enhanced from the previous PS release, and was not included with the limited or regular edition releases of To Heart 2.
 Lastly, a PlayStation Portable version, titled To Heart Portable, was released as part of the To Heart 2 Portables "W Pack" and limited edition releases on July 30, 2009.
 Portable was also released individually as a budget-priced version on October 27, 2011.
 Characters from To Heart are also playable in Aquapazza: Aquaplus Dream Match, a fighting game developed by Aquaplus featuring characters from various Leaf games.
-A remake of the first game, titled ToHeart and featuring 3D graphics for the characters, released on Windows and the Nintendo Switch on June 26, 2025.
+A remake of the first game, titled ToHeart and featuring 3D graphics for the characters and while it features newly recorded voice acting from the new voice actors for the remake, players can also switch between the original Playstation version of the voice recording and the remake version at will, released on Windows and the Nintendo Switch on June 26, 2025.